Zainnn15/Group_09/Grocery Store Project/Work Agreement.md

 2. Preferred form of contact and overall availability.
 A.  We will contact through discord, and MS Teams.
 3. Programming Practices to be adopted.
-A.  HTML, CSS, JS, MYSQL, Angular, Node.
+A. We will practices that we will adopt are: Indentations, Portability, Reusability and scalability, Class and function naming conventions, Variable naming conventions, Clear and concise comments, and testing.
 4. How to merge the code into shared repository.
 A. Using Github.
+5. What programming tools will we use.
+A. HTML, CSS, JS, MYSQL, Angular, Node.

 **Team Meetings:**
+Tuesdays: 10:30am - 11:30am
 Fridays: 9:20am - 9:40am
+Fridays: 10:00am - 11:00am
+Sundays: 12:00pm - 1:00pm

 **Team Problems:**
 1. What to do when a member misses a meeting.